These are the instructions for beginners who wish to start doing aquaristics and make their living space nicer…

 Many people think that aquaristics is simple and that the water and fishes are enough, however, that is not the case.
 You have to look at the aquarium as a living being.
 You have to make your aquarium habitable.
 That’s the only way your fishes and plants can survive and live for a longer period of time.

-When you buy a tank, you have to fill it with water and leave it for at least 30 days without fishes.
+When you buy a tank, you have to fill it with water and leave it for at least 30 days without fish.
 In that way, you cycle the tank and create beneficial bacteria which later clean NO3 gases coming from fish feces.
 This process can be sped up by adding chemical substances but our advice is to let nature take its course and create suitable living conditions.

 Many people forget that you can put plants into the tank.
-Of course, this is a matter of choice but we advise you to put in a few living plants into your tank.
+Of course, this is a matter of choice but we advise you to put a few living plants into your tank.
 They give a sense of a real natural environment and make your aquarium look more beautiful.
-Also, plants will create additional oxygen and make the water better for the fishes.
-They will feel more natural and safer now that there are plants which they can use to hide.
+Also, plants will create additional oxygen and make the water better for the fish.
+They will feel more natural and safer now that there are plants that they can use to hide.
 Here you can read a guide for choosing the best aquarium plants for your tank.

 Plant maintenance is not complicated.
 There are demanding and less demanding plants and we advise you to start with the latter.
 They need light and nourishing substrate which is placed at the bottom of the tank.
 After you plant them, they will start developing and growing really fast.
 Later you can use scissors to prune them and shape them as you wish.
 If you want to learn more about aquarium lightning we wrote an article that can help you.